aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.md

 sidebar_label: Available connectors
 ---

-The following connectors can be used in any Aiven for Apache Kafka® services with Apache Kafka Connect enabled.
+Discover a variety of connectors available for use with any Aiven for Apache Kafka® service with [Apache Kafka® Connect enabled](/docs/products/kafka/kafka-connect/howto/enable-connect).

 ## Source connectors